FawZan13/learn-japanese/README.md

 #                                                        Learn Japanese
-###If you want to learn japanese then Learn Japanese is the perfect for you.
+###If you want to learn japanese then Learn Japanese is perfect for you.

 ## What we do:
 * We help you learn japanese from basic to fluent